Bed Bug Exterminator in Detroit Michigan — One-Visit Elimination

 Bed bugs inject saliva containing proteins that numb the skin and prevent blood from clotting, allowing them to feed quietly for 5–10 minutes.
 Those same proteins trigger allergic reactions in most people and animals — but the response varies widely.

 Reactions can range from small red dots to itchy welts, hives, or blisters.
 In some cases, people develop systemic reactions such as shortness of breath, swelling, or wheezing.
+Because bed bugs feed in clusters or straight lines, bites are often found:

 Along arms, shoulders, neck, and legs